manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 #### **Create world with model parts**
 You can create model parts like walls of 90cm or 60cm or 20cm with a geometry and color, using building editor.
 These parts can be saved:
 - in ~/.gazebo/models/
-- in speciffic folder in your package (i.e. rubot_mecanum_ws/src/rubot_mecanum_description/models), if you add this line in .bashrc file:
+- in speciffic folder in your package (i.e. rubot_mecanum_ws/src/rubot_mecanum_description/models).
+To add the path in Gazebo, add this line in .bashrc file:
   ```xml
   export GAZEBO_MODEL_PATH=/home/user/rubot_mecanum_ws/src/rubot_mecanum_description/models:$GAZEBO_MODEL_PATH
   ```